 Sao Paulo Transport

 In a huge city like Sao Paulo roads can be extremely congested, with peak traffic between the hours of 6am to 9am and 4pm to 8pm.
 Driving is not recommended in the city, as parking can be as much of a problem as the traffic.
 There are hundreds of buses covering the city, but these can be very crowded and slow during peak hours.
-Buses won't stop unless hailed, and pickpocketing is also common.
+Buses won't stop unless hailed, and pickpocketing is common on buses.

 The subway system is usually the fastest option for getting around in Sao Paulo.
-The metro system consists of five color-coded lines: Line 1 (Blue), Line 2 (Green), Line 3 (Red), Line 4 (Yellow), and Line 5 (Lilac), all of them operating from Sunday to Friday, from 4:40am to midnight, and on Saturdays until 1am.
+The metro system consists of six colour-coded lines: Line 1 (Blue), Line 2 (Green), Line 3 (Red), Line 4 (Yellow), Line 5 (Lilac) and Line 15 (Silver), all of them operating from Sunday to Friday, from 4.40am to midnight, and on Saturdays until 1am for most lines.